-9. Other Options
+10. Other Options

-- 9.1 Officers have made enquiries with Roche and at the time of writing this report, no other suitable commercial premises have come or are anticipated to come onto the market. - 9.2 Other options were explored with the JMWG and through the process this has been reduced from the initial 10 included in the Independent Consultants Business Case down to option 9 being the purchase of the Horizon Centre.
+- 10.1 Officers have made enquiries with Roche and at the time of writing this report, no other suitable commercial premises have come or are anticipated to come onto the market. - 10.2 Other options were explored with the JMWG and through the process this has been reduced from the initial 10 included in the Independent Consultants Business

+Case down to option 9 being the purchase of the Horizon Centre.
 All other options were excluded due to not achieving the benefits as outline in section 4 above.

-10. Issues and Risks
+11. Issues and Risks

-- 10.1 Resource Implications All three options, Buy, Build or Do Nothing have financial implications as the appendices show.
-However, the purchase of the Horizon Centre show that significant financial saving can be delivered, while the cost of a New Build is too high and too risky to consider further. - 10.2 Legal Implications legal advice has been sought regarding joint ownership and confirmation has been obtained that the Councils are entitled to hold property or part of it under the Local Government Act 1972 which confirms that Councils are both a body corporate and authorised to obtain and dispose of property. - 10.3 Equality Implications an Equalities and Communities Impact Assessment has been completed. - 10.4 Environmental Impact The recommendation to purchase the Horizon Centre has a positive environmental impact as the combined impact is 84% reduction in the carbon footprint compared to the combined carbon footprint for South Norfolk House and Thorpe Lodge. - 10.5 Crime and Disorder there will be no impact on crime and disorder. - 10.6 Risks the additional information gathered, and the subsequent due diligence undertaken as part of the process has not identified any significant risks associated with the purchase of the Horizon Centre.
+- 11.1 Resource Implications All three options, Buy, Build or Do Nothing have financial implications as the appendices show.
+However, the purchase of the Horizon Centre show that significant financial saving can be delivered, while the cost of a New Build is too high and too risky to consider further. - 11.2 Legal Implications legal advice has been sought regarding joint ownership and confirmation has been obtained that the Councils are entitled to hold property or part of it under the Local Government Act 1972 which confirms that Councils are both a body corporate and authorised to obtain and dispose of property. - 11.3 Equality Implications an Equalities and Communities Impact Assessment has been completed. - 11.4 Environmental Impact The recommendation to purchase the Horizon Centre has a positive environmental impact as the combined impact is 84% reduction in the carbon footprint compared to the combined carbon footprint for South Norfolk House and Thorpe Lodge. - 11.5 Crime and Disorder there will be no impact on crime and disorder. - 11.6 Risks the additional information gathered, and the subsequent due diligence undertaken as part of the process has not identified any significant risks associated with the purchase of the Horizon Centre.
 Should there be any spare capacity in the Horizon Centre then there is the ability to let some of the space in the future.
 While the option of Do Nothing carries substantial risk as the combined capacity is too large and the cost of running and maintaining two offices is not cost effective or efficient.

-11. Conclusion
+12. Conclusion

-- 11.1 This report has considered the additional information which has been gathered over the past three months and interrogated by the JMWG. - 11.2 The additional information revealed no "showstoppers" with regards to proceeding with the purchase of the Horizon Centre which would deliver a significant number of benefits.
-For this reason, this is the recommended option - 11.3 The cost, time taken to deliver and risks around a new build are substantial and therefore this option is not recommended. - 11.4 The purchase of the Horizon Centre would deliver more benefits than the remaining option of Do Nothing, which is the default option should the purchase of the Horizon Centre not proceed.
+- 12.1 This report has considered the additional information which has been gathered over the past three months and interrogated by the JMWG. - 12.2 The additional information revealed no "showstoppers" with regards to proceeding with the purchase of the Horizon Centre which would deliver a significant number of benefits.
+For this reason, this is the recommended option - 12.3 The cost, time taken to deliver and risks around a new build are substantial and therefore this option is not recommended. - 12.4 The purchase of the Horizon Centre would deliver more benefits than the remaining option of Do Nothing, which is the default option should the purchase of the Horizon Centre not proceed.

-12. Recommendations
+13. Recommendations

-To recommend to Cabinet that it recommends to Council to:
+That Cabinet recommends to Council to:

 - 1. Agree to purchase the Horizon Centre jointly. - 2.
 Share any future capital costs on an equal basis between both Broadland Council and South Norfolk Council if jointly owned. - 3.
-Share the revenue expenditure related to the Horizon Centre in accordance with the agreed apportionment model in place for that financial year.
+Share the revenue expenditure related to the Horizon Centre in accordance with the agreed apportionment model in place for that financial year. - 4.
+Share any net income from third party occupancy or rental of the Horizon Building on an equal basis between both Broadland Council and South Norfolk Council if jointly owned.

-To recommend to Cabinet that it agrees to:
+That Cabinet agrees to: